Teladoc Health Inc. (TDOC) Stock: A Look at the Analyst Recommendations

-Teladoc Health Inc. (NYSE: TDOC)’s stock price has decreased by -5.09 compared to its previous closing price of 30.07.
-Nevertheless, the company has seen a -5.15% plunge in its stock price over the last five trading sessions.
-MarketWatch.com reported on 11/08/22 that The 10 most influential investors in the market today
+compared to its average ratio and a 36-month beta value of 1.07.

-compared to its average ratio and a 36-month beta value of 1.06.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 24 as “hold,” and 0 as “sell.”
+The average price point forecasted by analysts for Teladoc Health Inc. (TDOC) is $31.24, which is $4.85 above the current market price.
+The public float for TDOC is 160.19M, and currently, short sellers hold a 17.28% ratio of that float.
+The average trading volume of TDOC on February 27, 2023 was 4.53M shares.

 Will You Miss Out On This Growth Stock Boom?